ReactiveX/RxPY/docs/testing.rst

 Testing errors
 ..............

-Going back to the in_sequence_or_throw_ operator, we did not test the error case
+Going back to the in_sequence_or_throw_ operator, we did not test the error case;
+Let's remedy that below.

 .. code:: python